 In The Inviting Life, you suggest having some food on standby in the event that the party goes into the wee hours.
 What would be a good New Year’s Eve food for after midnight?

-Buckwheat noodles with fish roe is good.
+Buckwheat noodles with fish roe are good.
 It’s like a play on the blini, something you toss together, it doesn’t have to be hot.
 Or, if you want something hot, I think any pasta that’s ready to go, because it’s the afterthought; it’s the food that no one is expecting you to do.
 Or, any big pot of something: a soup, or if you’re in the Maritimes, a fish chowder.

 In the book, you suggest bringing the whole table together for a toast or a speech.
 What would be an appropriate way to bring a table together at New Year’s Eve?

 At any dinner party for eight people, I do something that marks the evening.
 I don’t like those cocktail parties where you go and you leave and no one sort of nets you together.
 It could just be for New Year’s Eve, I want everyone to grab the person to their left and give each other a wish; something like that, and then a toast.
-It marks a moment, it brings the room together, it startles people out of their chit chat and makes them look at someone they might otherwise not have looked at.
+It marks a moment, it brings the room together, it startles people out of their chit-chat and makes them look at someone they might otherwise not have looked at.

 What About Auld Lang Syne?